NonsenseAlok/NonsenseAlok/README.md

 - 👋 Hi, I’m @NonsenseAlok
 - 👀 I’m interested in Python and Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React / Node JS
 - 💞️ I’m looking to collaborate on Android development
 - 📫 How to reach me akj27032001akj@gmail.com